SagarOza/FPU_Simulator/README.md

-# This is an FPU Simulator that simulates a simple half-precison IEEE-754 FPU Unit in C++
+# This is a C++ Simulator that simulates a simple half-precison IEEE-754 FPU Unit